The INSPIRE Project by Healthy Minds Initiative

 informed consent processes, Institutional Review Board (IRB) approval, and data security and confidentiality.

-The study will be led by Healthy Minds Initiative in collaboration with academic researchers, healthcare providers, and community partner, Crenshaw Christian Center.
-A multidisciplinary team of investigators will oversee study operations.
-Regular meetings and ongoing communication will facilitate coordination and adherence to study protocols.
+The project will be led by Healthy Minds Initiative in collaboration with academic researchers, healthcare providers, and community partner, Crenshaw Christian Center.
+A multidisciplinary team of investigators will oversee project operations.
+Regular meetings and ongoing communication will facilitate coordination and adherence to project protocols.

 In Conclusion: